kirilllan/misc/docker_drupal_setup.md

   Now start the container inside the terminal:
 █docker-compose up -d
 // but apparently you need docker compose yml file in root, included it in this same repo, 1 directory down (~50 lines)
+// also you need docker folder with Dockerfile-file (no file-type) containing:

+  FROM drupal:9-php7.4-apache

+  RUN set -eux; \
+    apt-get update; \
+    apt-get install -y --no-install-recommends git

 Once it is done, you should see the following:
 Creating drupal_db             ... done